QUBIC VII: The feedhorn-switch system of the technological demonstrator: Switch system

-At 220 GHz the insertion and return loss requirements are not met, but this was expected because the prototype was designed and manufactured taking into account only the QUBIC lower band.
-Moreover, the TD works at 150 GHz, so the 220 GHz performances are not critical.
-In the Final Instrument the waveguide surface roughness will be compatible with the desired electromagnetic specifications.
+The measured return loss, shown in the left bottom plot of figure \ref{fig_measured_scattering_param_protoype_135_165}, confirms that reflections are well within the requirement of $-$20\,dB as specified in table~\ref{tab_witch_requirements}.
+At 220\,GHz the insertion and return loss requirements are not met, but this was expected because the prototype was designed and manufactured taking into account only the QUBIC lower band.
+Moreover, the TD works at 150\,GHz, so the 220\,GHz performance is not critical. \newc{In the FI the waveguides will be manufactured adopting all the techniques able to reduce the surface roughness like a combination of electrical discharge milling, high-grade reamers and chemical polishing to approach the desired electromagnetic specifications.
+In case a cryogenic characterization will be crucial, we will adopt the setup described in \newd{Zannoni et al.} \newc{\cite{2012SPIE.8452E..2RZ}}.}